On the Mapping class group of nontrivial $S^2$ fiber bundles: Introduction

 which sends a mapping class to its induced action on the first homology group $H_1(\Sigma_g; \mathbb{Z})$, preserving the symplectic intersection pairing.
 That is, } of $X$ containing $MCG_0(X)$ may be of infinite rank.

-The paper is organized as follows: In section 1.1, we construct an orientable fiber bundle $\Sigma \ltimes S^2$ and $\Sigma' \ltimes S^2$.
-In section 1.2, we introduce relative Dax invariants for disk embedding and generalization of relative Dax invariants for surface embedding in $\Sigma \times S^2$.
+Section 1.1 provides explicit constructions of the nontrivial $S^2$ -fiber bundles over both orientable and nonorientable closed surfaces and shows the uniqueness of such bundles in each case.
 We also give a brief introduction to barbell diffeomorphism.
 In section 1.3, We discuss some properties of Mapping class group of $\Sigma \times S^2$ in \cite{LWXZ}.
-In section 2, we apply the generalization of relative Dax invariant to prove our main theorem \ref{1.1}.
+In section 2, we apply the generalization of relative Dax invariant to prove our main theorem \ref{1.1} in the sense of lifting maps in $M$.